pierrot-lc/website/supply/posts/nixos-deep-learning/post.md

 setup some more environment variables to point PyTorch's compiler to the right paths (if you ever use `torch.compile` in your project).

-Because the path to the nvidia drivers are hardcoded (`/run/opengl-driver`), this flake will not work on a machine that is not running NixOS.
+Because the path to the nvidia drivers are hardcoded (`"/run/opengl-driver"`), this flake will not work on a machine that is not running NixOS.
 On another distribution, your nvidia drivers might get installed somewhere else.
-If you use `nix` on a non-NixOS machine, you will have to modify this path.
+If you use nix on a non-NixOS machine, you will have to modify this path.

-With this, once you enter the development shell (`nix develop`), you will be able to use `uv add torch` to install torch into your `.venv` and it will properly work.
+With this, once you enter the development shell, you will be able to use `uv add torch` to install torch into your `.venv`.

-## JAX Dev
+## JAX & NixOS

 Everything we did for PyTorch applies to JAX.
 Here's the flake's outputs: